 Write a function to check the element is inserted or not, observe this code:

 def display(stk): if check_stack_isEmpty(stk): print("Stack is Empty") else: top = len(stk)-1 print(stk[top],"-Top") for i in range(top-1,-1,-1): print(stk[i])

 The pop function requires validation to check whether the stack is underflow or not if it is not then use the logic to delete the element from the top.
 Have a look at this code:

 def pop_stack(stk): if check_stack_isEmpty(stk): return "UnderFlow" else: e = stk.pop() if len(stk)==0: top = None else: top = len(stk)-1 return e

 e=pop_stack(s) if e=="UnderFlow": print("Stack is underflow!") else: print("Element popped:",e)

-The code is similar like pop, instead of popping element just write statement to display the value.
+The code is similar to pop, instead of popping elements just write a statement to display the value.
 Observe this code:

 def peek(stk): if check_stack_isEmpty(stk): return "UnderFlow" else: top = len(stk)-1 return stk[top]

 Function call code in main_menu() function:

 e=pop_stack(s) if e=="UnderFlow": print("Stack is underflow!") else: print("The element on top is:",e)